golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 It allows you to start a cluster on our testnet with one head node and three worker nodes.
 It will scale up to 10 nodes when the need arises.
 Check out the [setup tutorial](/docs/creators/ray/setup-tutorial) for more detailed guidance.

-All the details of general Ray supported properties can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).
+The details of all the properties that are generally supported by Ray, can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).

 Ray on Golem strives to support all configuration possibilities available for general Ray cluster managers.
-When you find a property we are not supporting yet, please [let us know](https://discord.com/channels/684703559954333727/1136986696907505775).
+When you find a property we don't support yet, please [let us know](https://discord.com/channels/684703559954333727/1136986696907505775).

 ## Interesting properties